virtualscienceforum/virtualscienceforum/src/arqh.md

       A: Crossings in LL fan: multi-subbands.

     - [time=0:08:50] Q (from Yuval Ronen to Javad Shabani): InAs is known to have accumalation of charge near the end of the 2DEG. did you try making similar JJ in the QHE to the one Gleb showed?
 Maybe there is SC currents also between the different SC contacts in the experiment you showed?<br/>
       A: There is, indeed, surface charge accumulation in InAs.
 However, there is an extra InGaAs layer, so charge distribution is known pretty well.
-There was no charge accumulation control at the edges of the sample.
+There was no charge accumulation control at the edges of the sample.<br/>
-      Q (from Önder Gul to Javad Shabani): Remarks that there will be charge accumulation at the NS interface.
+      Q (from Önder Gul to Javad Shabani): Remarks that there will be charge accumulation at the NS interface.<br/>
       A: The structure is somewhat different.
 There is an InAs pocket which is proximitized by the superconductor.
 Therefore, 2DEG devices are not that similar to graphene.
 CQED measurement suggests that InAs density under the superconductor is increased by a factor by 5-10.

     - [time=0:07:12] Q: For Javad Shabani -- the SC contact of the NbTiN is on top of the Al or not?
 Are you etching with ion milling in-situ? and sputter NbTiN? how do you know when to stop, effect of disorder?
 From Yuval Ronen<br/>
       A: SC contact (proximity effect?)  from top is better than edge or side contact.

     - [time=0:11:50] Q: For anyone -- Is there a conceptual difference between a side contact and a top contact, assuming that both work, which one would be better?<br/>
       A: From Onder Gul -- It depends on material combinations and 2DEG properties.
 Best contact is the one that couples without doping.
 The interface may become disorder free without Fermi level mismatch.
 Perhaps a better option is to use vdW superconductor.
-In this way, the interface may be disorder free.
+In this way, the interface may be disorder free.<br/>
       A: From Javad Shabani -- You want strong induced SC and high transparent contact.
 In InAs at zero field make good transparency contancs.
 Requires further experiments to say the same at high field.
 In graphene I don't know what is the transparency at zero field.